 - 351-H34-VL Integrative Intervention Project and Application of Clinical Tools – 120 Hours

 Note: If a student registered in this program withdraws, stops attending or does not succeed in a course which is a pre-requisite for a following course, the student’s status may change from full-time to part-time and consequently all fees will be recalculated.

-Must have an AEC or DEC in Special Care Counselling, Early Childhood Education, or Social Work OR Education and experience deemed sufficient by the competent authority.
+Must have an AEC or DEC in Special Care Counselling, Early Childhood Education, Social Work or Education and/OR a significant work experience in the field.

 Students must have access to a practice setting in the field of ASDs for assignments and an internship.

 You are eligible to register in a program if you are a:

 - Canadian Citizen or

 - Holder of a valid Student Visa